Exchangeable deep neural networks for set-to-set matching and learning: Introduction

 The effectiveness of our approach is demonstrated in two real-world applications.
-First, we consider fashion set recommendations, where examples of the outfits are used as the training data, to show correct combinations of items (clothes).
-Using a large number of examples of the outfits in the form of images, we aim to match the correct pair of defined sets through subset and superset matching.
-In the subset matching problem, we randomly split an outfit in half beforehand, to form two subsets, and then use them as a correct pair.
-Superset matching is a multiple-outfit version of subset matching.
-Next, we conduct experiments on a simple type of group re-identification~\cite{DBLP:journals/corr/LisantiMBF17,Xiao:2018:GRL:3240508.3240539,DBLP:journals/corr/abs-1905-07108}.
-The objective is to match the two groups composed of the same persons captured in individual images provided by the Market-1501 dataset~\cite{zheng2015scalable}, under ``noisy'' and ``non-noisy'' conditions.
-The proposed methods are compared with a baseline model, which in this case is a straightforward extension of the Set Transformer~\cite{lee2019set}, in the set-to-set matching problem.
+First, we consider fashion set matching, where provided examples of the outfits are used as correct combinations of items (clothes).
+Using a large number of examples of the outfits in the form of images, we aim to match the correct pair of defined sets using the IQON dataset~\cite{DBLP:journals/corr/abs-1807-03133}.
+Since two positive sets include images of different fashion items, we regard this case as heterogeneous set matching.
+Next, we evaluate our methods through group re-id experiments using two datasets, a new extension of the Market-1501 dataset~\cite{zheng2015scalable} (Market-1501 Group) and the Road Group dataset~\cite{Xiao:2018:GRL:3240508.3240539}.
+We use the Market-1501 Group dataset to analyze sensitivity to noises or outliers in set matching and the Road Group dataset as a more practical search task.
+Considering group membership change caused by the noises, we regard group re-id as a heterogeneous set matching problem.
+In the fashion set matching and group re-id experiments performed on the Market-1501 Group dataset, our methods show significant improvements compared with the results of baseline methods.
+Moreover, using the data augmentation method that we developed for the pair set (set-aug), our methods show competitive results without using any external datasets or spatial layout information on the Road Group dataset.

-The main contributions of this paper are as follows: \begin{itemize} \item A novel deep learning architecture is proposed to provide the two types of exchangeability required for set-to-set matching. \item The proposed feature extractor using the interactions between two sets is shown to extract better features for set-to-set matching. \item The proposed models demonstrate better performance than the baseline for the fashion set recommendation and group re-identification tasks, supporting the claim that the interactions improve both the accuracy and robustness of the set-matching procedure. \end{itemize}
+The main contributions of this paper are as follows. (i) A novel deep learning architecture is proposed to provide the two types of exchangeability required for set-to-set matching. (ii) The proposed feature extractors using the interactions between two sets are shown to extract better features for heterogeneous set matching. (iii) A new loss function, $K$-pair-set loss, is proposed and provide better performances in our tasks. (iv) We introduce set-input methods into group re-id tasks (Road Group) using a new set-data augmentation, thereby showing competitive results without using external datasets or spatial relations. (v) The proposed models show state-of-the-art results for the fashion set matching and group re-id, supporting the claim that the interactions and exchangeability improve the accuracy and robustness of the set-matching procedure.